resilar/sqleet/README.md

 | `skip`      | Run-time setting overriding compile-time SKIP_HEADER_BYTES     |
 | `page_size` | Equivalent to `page_size` PRAGMA                               |

-Hex-prefixed versions accepting a hex input string are available for parameters `key`, `salt` and `header`.
+Parameters `key`, `salt` and `header` have additional `hex`-prefixed versions that accept hex input strings such as `'73716c656574'`.

+Parameters `salt` and `header` expect 16-byte input strings.
+Shorter strings are zero-padded to 16-bytes, while longer inputs get automatically rejected.

+Parameter `header` represents the first 16 bytes of the database file, that is, SQLite3 magic header string for unencrypted databases.
+For encrypted databases, `header` defaults to the value of `salt` unless explicitly set to other value.
+Remember that `salt` is a parameter for the key derivation function (KDF) which is stored in the beginning of the database file *by default*, in which case both `salt` and `header` contain the same value (KDF salt).
+Sometimes, however, the user may want to keep the salt secret, or control the first 16 bytes of the database file for some purpose.
+In such cases, the user stores the salt and then overwrites the beginning of the database file with any 16-byte `header` value.
+(If this explanation was too abstract or nonsensical to fully grasp, see the iOS workaround in the end of [Android/iOS support](#androidios-support) for a practical real-world use-case of `header` feature).

+URI parameter `kdf=none` disables the default PBKDF2-HMAC-SHA256 key derivation.
-Parameters `salt` and `header` expect 16-byte strings as inputs (shorter strings are zero-padded to 16 bytes).
-The `header` string is stored in the first 16 bytes of the database file (`header` defaults to `salt` value if undefined).
-If `kdf=none`, then the default PBKDF2-HMAC-SHA256 is disabled and `key` accepts accepts a 32-byte string that becomes the *master* encryption key which is normally derived from the key by the KDF.
-This ultimately allows the user of the library to take full control of the key derivation process.
+If KDF is disabled, `key` and `hexkey` accept a 32-byte *raw key* that becomes the *master* encryption key which otherwise would be derived by the KDF from the key and salt.
+Disabling KDF is a powerful feature for *advanced users* who need full control of the key derivation process.

-Parameters `skip` and `page_size` override compile-time `SKIP_HEADER_BYTES` value and `PRAGMA page_size` value, respectively.
+Parameters `skip` and `page_size` override the compile-time `SKIP_HEADER_BYTES` value and the database `PRAGMA page_size` configuration.

 Changing URI settings of an existing database can be accomplished with `VACUUM INTO` (introduced in SQLite 3.27.0) by giving new URI parameter values in the `INTO` filename.
 For example, `VACUUM INTO 'file:skipped.db?skip=24'` vacuums the current main database to file `skipped.db` with `skip` set to 24.
-Other URI settings, including the encryption key, are inherited from the main database (unless `key` parameter is specified, in which case default values are used for any unspecified parameters).
+Other URI settings, including the encryption key, are inherited from the main database unless `key` parameter is specified, in which case any undefined parameters are initialized to default values.
+Database settings update with `VACUUM INTO` is complex operation with many special cases and important details (omitted here).
+So be prepared for some undocumented behavior, but please open an issue if encountering obviously broken on wrong behavior.

-Erroneus parameters (e.g., unsupported value or otherwise bad input) cause the opening (or vacuuming) of the database to fail with a non-zero SQLite3 error code.
+Erroneus parameters, such as unsupported parameter value or otherwise bad input, returns a non-zero SQLite3 error code when opening (or vacuuming) a database.
+The current version returns `SQLITE_MISUSE` error, in most cases, if URI parsing fails or the resulting configuration is invalid.

 Android/iOS support